aws-amplify/amplify-js/docs/media/angular_guide.md

 ### Interactions

-The Interactions component provides you with an interface for an Amazon Lex Chatbot.
+The `amplify-interactions` component provides you with a Chatbot user interface.
 You can pass it three parameters:

-1. bot:  The name of the Amazon Lex Chatbot
+1. `bot`:  The name of the Amazon Lex Chatbot

-2. clearComplete:  A flag indicating whether or not the messages should be cleared at the end of the conversation.
+2. `clearComplete`:  A flag indicating whether or not the messages should be cleared at the end of the conversation.

-3. complete: A function that is executed at the end of the conversation.
+3. `complete`: A function that is executed when the conversation is completed.

 ```html
 <amplify-interactions bot="yourBotName" clearComplete="true" (complete)="onBotComplete($event)"></amplify-interactions>